 Under, a least one lay member is appointed to the Court when the Court exercises its appellate jurisdiction in respect of Commerce Commission determinations.
 Lay members have knowledge in or are experienced in industry, commerce, economics, law or accountancy.

-However, under s 78, the Court may on its own motion or on application of one of the parties, appoint lay members to hear and assist the Court in relation to particular cases:
+However, under, the Court may on its own motion or on application of one of the parties, appoint lay members to hear and assist the Court in relation to particular cases:

 - proceedings for the recovery of pecuniary penalties for contraventions of the provisions relating to restrictive trade practices or prohibited business acquisitions under the Act;